tonysyu/djangosurvey/ReadMe.md

 Testing and conventions
 -----------------------

+Testing and linting are implemented using [pytest](http://doc.pytest.org/) and [flake8](http://flake8.pycqa.org/).
+Since this is not needed for the actual app, you'll have to run the following to install dev requirements:

+    $ pip install -r dev-requrements.txt

 Any committed code should pass all tests, which are run with

-    $ python manage.py test
+    $ pytest

 Also, all committed code should pass basic PEP8 and linting requirements, which is verified using:

     $ flake8

-Since this is not needed for the actual app, you'll have to run the following to install dev requirements:

-    $ pip install -r dev-requrements.txt

 To Do